wanchichen/mnlp_hw3/mt/VOLT/README.md

 ---
-title: Learning Optimal Vocabularies for Machine Translation in 30 Minutes
+title: Learning Optimal Vocabularies for Machine Translation with only CPU
 author: Ahmed Elkordy
 date: 2022-05-17
 category: